Roles and Permissions

 • Model parameters -- temperature, top_p, top_k

-• Workflow -- optional pre-processing pipeline
+• Workflow -- optional AI-driven pre-processing pipeline

 Built-in Roles